Automating Dotfiles Sync Across Containers

 1. Architecture & Sync Strategy Selection

 Evaluate bind mounts versus lifecycle scripts for dotfile injection.
-Git submodules provide deterministic version control, while bind mounts offer real-time host synchronization.
-Select the strategy that aligns with your team’s requirements.
+Git repositories provide deterministic version control, while bind mounts offer real-time host synchronization.
+Select the strategy that aligns with your team’s requirements as described in How to sync dotfiles across multiple DevContainers.

 Bind mounts reflect host changes instantly but introduce OS-specific path dependencies.
 Lifecycle scripts guarantee a clean, isolated state but require explicit idempotency guards.
-Submodules lock configurations to a specific commit hash, ensuring identical behavior across ephemeral CI runners.
+Pinning the repository to a specific commit hash ensures identical behavior across ephemeral CI runners.

 2. Implementing devcontainer.json Lifecycle Hooks